ax-va/Interactive-Data-Visualization-Dale-2023/README.md

 # Interactive-Data-Visualization-Dale-2023

 These examples on Interactive Data Visualization in the browser using `Flask` and `D3.js` are compiled with some modifications from the book "Data Visualization with Python and JavaScript: Scrape, Clean, Explore, and Transform Your Data" by Kyran Dale, published by O'Reilly Media in 2023.
 Some of them with `D3.js` are also duplicated on my [VizHub](https://vizhub.com/ax-va).
-The examples related to `Flask`, `SQLAlchemy`, and `marshmallow`, and also `MongoDB`, `BeautifulSoup` (`bs4`), `Scrapy`, and `Pandas` were moved to [another repository](https://github.com/ax-va/Python-Topics/tree/main/topics).
+The examples related to `Flask`, `SQLAlchemy`, and `marshmallow`, and also `MongoDB`, `Beautiful Soup` (`bs4`), `Scrapy`, and `Pandas` were moved to [another repository](https://github.com/ax-va/Python-Topics/tree/main/topics).

 <p align="center">
   <img src="https://github.com/ax-va/Interactive-Data-Visualization-Dale-2023/blob/main/dataviz.png" width="700" />